-Financial transactions in the form of support from the Foundation to the College for the years ended August 31, 2023 and 2022 amounted to approximately \$189,097 and \$170,272 respectively.
+Financial transactions in the form of support from the Foundation to the College for the years ended August 31, 2024 and 2023 amounted to approximately \$200,429 and \$189,097 respectively.

-Deposits were fully covered by FDIC insurance at August 31, 2023 and 2022, and consisted of deposits in bank, certificates of deposit and money market funds.
-Investments in mutual funds and annuities are valued at fair value based on quoted market values (level 1 of the fair value hierarchy) obtained from the various investment brokers.
-The Foundation's investments in mutual funds are all rated "" or better by Morningstar Rating Services.
+Deposits were fully covered by FDIC insurance at August 31, 2024 and 2023, and consisted of deposits in bank, certificates of deposit and money market funds.
+Investments in mutual funds, exchange traded funds (ETFs) and annuities are valued at fair value based on quoted market values (level 1 of the fair value hierarchy) obtained from the various investment brokers.
+The Foundation's investments in mutual funds and ETFs are all rated "" or better by Morningstar Rating Services except for Destra International & Event-Driven Credit Fund and Cliffwater Corporate Lending I which are not rated.
 The investment in TPF Balanced Fund, a common trust fund, is unrated and valued using net asset value per share.